aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-flux.md

 >**_NOTE:_** The PAT must belong to the `owner` of the `repository` or, if using an organization as the `owner`, the creator of the `PAT` must have repo permission in that organization.

-You can provide the PAT to EKS-A in the following way:

-* Set the `$EKSA_GITHUB_TOKEN` environment variable to the value of your PAT
+You need to set your PAT as the environment variable $EKSA_GITHUB_TOKEN to use it during cluster creation:

    ```
    export EKSA_GITHUB_TOKEN=ghp_MyValidPersonalAccessTokenWithRepoPermissions